Have you ever chased after the latest magical edu-trend? Did it seem incredibly important and then… sort of faded away.

 - People will still be reading 1851’s Moby-Dick.
 You’ll still hear references to white whales.
 Folks will still quote, “Call me Ishmael.”

 This is why it’s best to wait and let time do the filtering for you.
-You can’t tell which of today’s ideas will turn out to be important.
-But things that have already stood the test of time will continue to stand the test of time.
+You cannot tell which of today’s ideas will turn out to be important.

 Old Ideas in Education

-Instead of building on what already worked, I was frantically re-writing my lessons, chasing untested ideas that became embarrassing in five years.
+Instead of calming building on what had stood the test of time, I was frantically re-writing my lessons every year, chasing untested ideas.

 Ask A Veteran Teacher!